bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 Command Line (Silent) Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Silent installation is possible since :index:`Version >= 12.4.4 <triple: bareos-12.4.4; Windows; silent installation>`.
+Silent installation is possible since :sinceVersion:`12.4.4: Windows: silent installation`.
 All inputs that are given during interactive install can now directly be configured on the commandline, so that an automatic silent install is possible.

 Commandline Switches
 ^^^^^^^^^^^^^^^^^^^^